Meet the team who is fighting to preserve Gombak’s jungle and rich indigenous culture for the future generation.

 In some cases, illegal poachers have taken advantage of this situation by paying Orang Asli villagers who desperately need the money to catch rare animals in the forest.

 As for the Jungle School, Raman is the midst of training more dedicated guides.
-While encourage youths to become entrepreneurs themselves, the programme could provide them with an alternative career path that does not involve illegal activities.
+While encouraging youths to become entrepreneurs themselves, the programme could provide them with an alternative career path that does not involve illegal activities.

 There are also plans to develop a hiking trail that traces the footsteps of the once nomadic Temuan tribe.
 In the past, their ancestors would travel by the river in Gombak to settlements in Genting Sempah, Janda Baik and Ulu Yam.